top of page

 TIPS FOR FEEDING HUMMINGBIRDS

 Hummingbirds do not live on sugar water and nectar alone.
-They eat insects and tiny spiders to supply protein and also feed on tree sap (see this great video).
-We assumed that supplying fresh spiders for your hummer population might not exactly be your idea of a good time and only included our top tips for hummingbird feeders below.
+They eat insects and tiny spiders to supply protein and other nutrients.
+They also feed on tree sap (see this great video).
 A recent product that seems to be effective in providing fruit flies is the Humm-Bug Protein Feeder.

 16 Tips for Hummingbird Feeders